Hidden spots on the Île de la Cité © French Moments

 Rue des Ursins from Quai aux Fleurs © French Moments

-Do not be fooled by appearances: this medieval-looking house was heavily restored in 1958 and once owned by Aga Khan.
+Do not be fooled by appearances: this medieval-looking house was heavily restored in 1958 and was once owned by Aga Khan.

 The former house of Aga Khan © French Moments